-Because the board of directors is classified, directors may be removed only for cause.
-Further, our amended and restated certificate of incorporation provides for the removal of directors for cause only by the affirmative vote of at least 661⁄2% of the total voting power of all the then outstanding shares of stock entitled to vote generally in the election of directors, voting together as a single class (other than those directors elected by the holders of any series of Preferred Stock, who shall be removed pursuant to the terms of such Preferred Stock).
+Because the Board is classified, directors may be removed only for cause.
+Further, our amended and restated certificate of incorporation provides for the removal of directors for cause only by the affirmative vote of at least 66% of the total voting power of all the then outstanding shares of stock entitled to vote generally in the election of directors, voting together as a single class (other than those directors elected by the holders of any series of Preferred Stock, who shall be removed pursuant to the terms of such Preferred Stock).